wieniek/tip-calculator/README.md

 The following **additional** features are implemented:

+- [X] Implemented MVC patern by refactoring the code and creating structs for data model
+- [ ] List anything else that you can get done to improve the app functionality!
 - [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough